How Long Does it Take to Heal the Gut?

-Are you looking for a quick fix or overhaul for your gut?
-Healing the gut takes time, patience, energy, and a little help from the experts.
+Looking for a quick fix or overhaul for your gut?
+Gut healing takes time, patience, energy, and a little help from the experts.

 Depending on your root cause of dis-ease or illness, it may take longer to heal the gut than many realize.
 But no matter the cause, achieving gut health is something we can all strive for and achieve in time.